logicalclocks/karamel-chef/cloud-tests/README.md

 Note: to use the Enterprise version of Hopsworks, you need to:

 export DOWNLOAD_URL=https://path/to/enterprise/binaries
-or write a file with the name '.env.sh' in the same directory, containing the above line: 'export DOWNLOAD_URL ...'.
+or write a file with the name 'env.sh' in the same directory, containing the above line: 'export DOWNLOAD_URL ...'.

 Install Hopsworks Enterprise on a single VM: